What Is A Polyamorous Relationship? Types, Tips, And Mental Health Support

 If you notice these signs in yourself, but you'd still like to explore polyamory, there's hope.
 Therapy with a licensed mental health professional can help with many of these obstacles.

-If you’re in multiple relationships at once, it may not always be easy to take time out of your day to visit a therapist.
-Online therapy may be an easier option.
-Platforms like BetterHelp allow you to attend therapy from your home, eliminating the need to add commutes to a busy schedule.
+If you're in multiple relationships at once, it may not always be easy to take time out of your day to visit a therapist‚ especially when the average wait time for a first in-person appointment is 13 weeks.
+Online therapy may be an easier option, offering the flexibility to attend sessions from home without adding commutes to a busy schedule.
+Additionally, discussing polyamory can feel vulnerable, and connecting with a therapist from a comfortable, familiar environment may make it easier to open up about sensitive topics.

 Takeaway